Yeovil Town Football Club believes:

-- The Clubs supporters are allocated tickets for away matches and where the demand is expected to exceed the allocation received; the club will give priority to season ticket holders and token holders.
+Away matches - the club's supporters are allocated tickets for away matches and where the demand is expected to exceed the allocation received; the club will give priority to season ticket holders and token holders.

-- Tickets for Cup competitions are priced at normal league admission prices unless stated or as mutually agreed with the visiting club.
-Season ticket holders can claim their allocated seat during a priority sales period
+Cup competitions - tickets for cup competitions are priced at normal league admission prices unless stated or as mutually agreed with the visiting club.
+Season ticket holders can claim their allocated seat during a priority sales period.

-The clubs policy on the return and distribution of unwanted tickets is as follows:-
+Returns/Refunds - the club's policy on the return and distribution of unwanted tickets is as follows:

 Abandoned Match Policy

-- If a match kicks off but is abandoned before commencement of the second half spectators in attendance at the match will be offered admission to the re-arranged game for 50% of the admission price they paid to attend the original fixture on production of their original tickets.
+If a match kicks off but is abandoned before the commencement of the second half spectators in attendance at the match will be offered admission to the rearranged game for 50% of the admission price they paid to attend the original fixture on production of their original tickets.

 Accommodating Away Supporters

-The Club abides by Football League Regulations governing the allocation of tickets to visiting Clubs.
-The Club does not charge admission prices to supporters of a visiting club, which are higher than those charged to our own supporters.
-In particular our concessionary rates offered to senior citizens, students and junior supporters apply to supporters of a visiting club.
+The club abides by EFL Regulations governing the allocation of tickets to visiting clubs.
+The club does not charge admission prices to supporters of a visiting club, which are higher than those charged to our own supporters.
+In particular our concessionary rates offered to senior citizens, young oeople, and junior supporters apply to supporters of a visiting club.

-- The Club carries out its obligations under Football League regulations to prevent price fixing in relation to the sale of replica strips
+The club carries out its obligations under English Football League regulations to prevent price fixing in relation to the sale of replica strips

-The Club is committed to developing a strong community partnership in Somerset and Dorset.
+Through the Yeovil Town Football Club Community Sports Trust, the club is committed to developing a strong community partnership in Somerset and Dorset.

 Yeovil Town Football Club Community Sports Trust activities include:-